 Waste Minimization Program

-Waste minimization is any activity which results in a reduction of the quantity or toxicity of an oil and gas waste that must be treated or disposed.
+Waste minimization is any activity which results in a reduction of the quantity or toxicity of an oil and gas waste that must be treated or disposed of.
 Waste minimization is not specifically required in RRC rules, but is a voluntary action on the operator’s part.
 Waste minimization can be a good business decision.
 Many operators have found waste minimization to reduce operating costs, improve efficiency, reduce regulatory compliance concerns, and reduce future potential liability.
-Also, waste minimization can improve a company’s, and the oil and gas industry’s, public image.
+Also, waste minimization can improve a company’s, as well as the oil and gas industry’s public image.

-The RRC has operated the Waste Minimization Program since 1992.
 The Waste Minimization Program’s purpose is to encourage and help oil and gas operators implement successful waste minimization techniques and plans.
-We also will help you find source reduction and recycling options.

 Free Products Offered by the Waste Minimization Program